 Yes, some queens can get morning sickness around the third week of pregnancy and may go off their food for a week or two.
 If this happens, try to encourage her to eat by offering her some poached chicken breast.
 You may also try warming up her food.

 Provide a sturdy box or a laundry basket in which to give birth in and raise her kittens for the first few weeks of their life.
-This should be in a quiet, draft free room away from children, other pets and day to day hustle and bustle of the house.
+This should be in a quiet, draft-free room away from children, other pets and day to day hustle and bustle of the house.

 Your queen’s litter tray and food/water bowls should be placed close to the nesting box but not inside it.
 The box should be large enough for the queen to stand up and turn around in, as well as accommodate her kittens.
-A hole should be cut in one side, approximately nine inches from the ground so that the queen can jump in and out to visit her litter tray and eat or drink, but high enough that the kittens are unable to climb out.
+A hole should be cut on one side, approximately nine inches from the ground so that the queen can jump in and out to visit her litter tray and eat or drink, but high enough that the kittens are unable to climb out.

-Line the box with a 1 inch layer of old newspaper and then place a blanket on top.
-After the queen has given birth remove any soiled newspaper and blankets and replace with clean.
+Line the box with a 1-inch layer of old newspaper and then place a blanket on top.
+After the queen has given birth, remove any soiled newspaper and blankets and replace with clean.
 Bedding should be replaced every day or so.

 Changes in behaviour

-Some pregnant cat may become more clingy with their family members, other cats may become more distant.
+Some pregnant cat may become more clingy with their family members; other cats may become more distant.
 Allow your cat to decide how much attention she gets.
 If she wants extra cuddles, give them to her, but also allow her space if that is what she wants.